TABLE OF CONTENTS

 The cost analysis above tells you which insurance plan I bought.
 Two weeks before arriving in Belgium, I bought IMG Hopper from Pacific Prime.
 IMG Hopper offers the cheapest health insurance plan after sending many email enquiries to different insurance companies for quotations.
 It has the lowest coverage of €40,000 that I could find online.

 The other insurance companies offer a higher coverage amount which unquestionably leads to a higher premium paid.
 But, I only need a minimum €30,000 insurance coverage as specified by the legal cohabitation contract requirement.

-On the other hand, I do not want to consider a general travel insurance.
-A travel insurance is not necessary for me due to my visa-free passport.
+On the other hand, I do not want to consider general travel insurance.
+The travel insurance is not necessary for me due to my visa-free passport.
 Whereas, I want a health insurance plan for protection throughout my stay in Belgium.
 I will get a Belgian national health insurance after getting my eID at a later date.

 Your Belgian/EU partner’s health insurance plan can cover you.
 Read more below on the method to do it after signing a legal cohabitation declaration.

 » Extension of Health Insurance

 Firstly, I bought my health insurance for six months from July 2016 to January 2017.
 Thus, the policy starts on the day of departure from Singapore to Belgium.
 My Orange Card is valid from September 2016 to March 2017.
 The duration of my health insurance policy could not cover the entire Orange Card’s period until March 2017.

 Likewise, I did not want to submit my 3-months health insurance plan.
 What’s more, I hate to risk a rejection of the residence permit F card after waiting for six months.
 Of course, many people submitted health insurance of 3-months.
 The commune also accepted it without hesitation.